-How to Win An agent'sn this section, whenever we speak about an agent we mean its type not its instantiations. performance will be measured by its score.
+How to Win An agent's performance will be measured by its score.
 An agent's score will be the turncated mean of its profits in all simulations.
 The profit of an agent type is the sum of the valuation of all the factories it controls in this simulation.